populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

   - `outside_broad_capture_region`: Variant falls outside of Broad exome capture regions.
   - `outside_ukb_calling_region`: Variant falls outside of UK Biobank exome capture regions plus 150 bp padding.
   - `outside_broad_calling_region`: Variant falls outside of Broad exome capture regions plus 150 bp padding.
-  - `not_called_in_exomes`: Variant was not called in the gnomAD exomes.
+  - `not_called_in_exomes`: Variant was not called in the OurDNA exomes.
-  - `not_called_in_genomes`: Variant was not called in the gnomAD genomes.
+  - `not_called_in_genomes`: Variant was not called in the OurDNA genomes.
-- `exomes`: Struct of allele frequency information from the gnomAD exomes.
+- `exomes`: Struct of allele frequency information from the OurDNA exomes.
-  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the gnomAD exomes.
+  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the OurDNA exomes.
     - `AC`: Alternate allele count in release.
     - `AF`: Alternate allele frequency, (AC/AN), in release.
     - `AN`: Total number of alleles in release.
     - `homozygote_count`: Count of homozygous alternate individuals in release.
-  - `faf`: Filtering allele frequency in the gnomAD exomes.
+  - `faf`: Filtering allele frequency in the OurDNA exomes.
     - `faf95`: Filtering allele frequency (using Poisson 95% CI).
     - `faf99`: Filtering allele frequency (using Poisson 99% CI).
-  - `grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency in the gnomAD exomes.
+  - `grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency in the OurDNA exomes.
 Excludes Ashkenazi Jewish (`asj`), European Finnish (`fin`), and "Remaining individuals" (`remaining`) groups.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
-    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
     - `gen_anc`: Genetic ancestry group with maximum allele frequency